The Flask Mega-Tutorial Part I: Hello, World!

 (venv) $ export FLASK_APP=microblog.py

-If you are using Microsoft Windows, use
+If you are using the Microsoft Windows command prompt, use

 set instead of